BIOP/ijp-imagetoatlas/registration.md

 ![Selecting slices in bdv](assets/gif/fiji_select_slices_table.gif)

 `ctrl+a` allows to select all slices, `ctrl+shift+a` allows to deselect all slices.
+For mac users, you may need to use `cmd` instead of `ctrl`.

 ## Slices display options

 It will be convenient for the registration to have your slices properly displayed.
 Depending on your use case, you may want to display a subset of the available channels, and adjust the min and max value displayed for a good contrast.

 But first, in multi series files like vsi files it could happen that you end up with unwanted images (label or macro image).
 In this case, you will need to remove these slices.
 For vsi files, these unwanted images, because they are rgb images, appear black in the slice display table.
 It is thus easy to select them.
-The selected slices can then be removed form ABBA by right clicking in the viewer window of ABBA and selecting `Remove Selected Slices` (also accessible in the menu bar : `Edit > Remove Selected Slices`).
+The selected slices can then be removed form ABBA by right clicking in the viewer window of ABBA and selecting `Remove Selected Slices` (also accessible in the menu bar : `Edit > ABBA - Remove Selected Slices`).

 ![Removing slices](assets/gif/fiji_remove_slices.gif)